Resented/-FAST-TikTok-Massreport-BOT/how-to-use.md

 how to use:
-    first you will have to open the file that you downloaded. now you will have to extract it. then go to the file you just extracted and run it.
+    first you will have to open the file that you downloaded. now you will have to extract it. then go to the file you just extracted and run it. how to get proxies:free-proxy-list
+    first go on this website called "proxyscrape.com/free-proxy-list" scroll dwn until you see "http proxies" then click on download.
+    then copy the proxies in teh file you downloaded into the proxies.txt file if checking the proxies takes too long you can always delete some proxies. make sure you have atleast 30

 how to run:
     first you need to go to the file that you extracted and make sure there is a file called "main.py".